 The tone shifts between fast-paced action, psychological tension, and observation of the excesses of an algorithmic system, in line with other futuristic action films.
 Chris Pratt plays a cornered man seeking to regain control of a device he thought he had mastered, while Rebecca Ferguson gives the AI an ambiguous character, somewhere between pure rationality and vague unease.
 The film is aimed at fans of science fiction and dystopian stories focused on the boundaries of automated justice.

-Our thoughts on Guilty as Charged:
+Our Review of Guilty as Charged:

 Guilty as Charged